Drunk Sunwing Airlines pilot sentenced to eight months in jail

-An airline pilot who was so drunk he appeared to pass out in the cockpit before takeoff has been sentenced to eight months in jail.
+An airline pilot who was so drunk he appeared to pass out in the cockpit before takeoff has been sentenced to eight months in jail, a penalty the judge said should deter pilots around the world from showing up to work impaired.

 Miroslav Gronych, 37, pleaded guilty last month to having care and control of an aircraft while he had a blood alcohol level that was three times the legal limit.

-Judge Anne Brown banned him from flying for one year after his release.
-She noted Gronych has been in treatment for alcoholism, has abstained from drinking since the event and has been “thoroughly shamed.”
+Judge Anne Brown banned him from flying for one year after his release and took into account time Gronych has already spent in custody, reducing his sentence to slightly more than seven months.

-The judge took into account time Gronych has already spent in custody, reducing his sentence to slightly more than seven months.
-He will also have to pay a $100 victim fine surcharge.
+Gronych, a Slovakian national who was in Canada on a work visa, will also have to pay a $100 victim fine surcharge.

+“He has abstained since his offence and, now realizing the devastation caused by his addiction, has committed to abstain for life,” said Brown.

+“Mr. Gronych’s offence has been the subject of widespread international publicity.
+He has been thoroughly shamed, especially in Canada, where he has been working, and at home in Slovakia.”

 Gronych was escorted off a Sunwing Airlines plane in Calgary on Dec.
 31 that was supposed to fly to Regina and Winnipeg before continuing to Cancun, Mexico.
-Court heard that when Gronych got on the plane, he struggled to hang up his coat, was slurring his words and was staggering.
+Court heard that when Gronych got on the plane, he struggled to hang up his coat, was slurring his words and staggering.

-The court was also told the co-pilot suggested Gronych should leave the plane, but he eventually returned to the cockpit, sat down and appeared to pass out with his face resting on the window.
+The court was also told the co-pilot suggested Gronych leave the plane, but he eventually returned to the cockpit, sat down and appeared to pass out with his face resting on the window.

+When he was met by police, officers saw Gronych’s wings pin was fastened upside down and an empty 26-ounce bottle of vodka was found in his room at an airport hotel, the court heard.

 The defence had asked for a three- to six-month sentence while the Crown asked the judge to give Gronych one year in jail.

-The court heard that Gronych, a Slovakia national who is married and has two young children, has lost his job.
+The court heard that Gronych, who is married and has two young children, has lost his job.

 Gronych addressed the court at his sentencing hearing last month, tearfully recounting how becoming a pilot was a childhood dream.